Marchand has 2 goals and an assist in return, Bruins roll

 The Bruins completed a trade during the game, sending forward Jack Studnicka to Vancouver for goaltender Michael DiPietro and the rights to defenseman Jonathan Myrenberg, who is currently playing in Sweden.
 DiPietro appeared in three games (two starts) spanning three seasons with Vancouver, while Studnicka appeared in one game for Boston this season.

-NOTES: Boston forward David Krejci left the gae with an upper-body injury. .
+NOTES: Boston forward David Krejci left the game with an upper-body injury.
+Armstrong confirmed that Krejci won’t be traveling for Friday’s game at Columbus .
 With Marchand reinstated off long-term injured reserve, the Bruins assigned defenseman Mike Reilly to Providence of the NHL.

 UP NEXT